Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Pinout.png)

 The pinout uses only 4 wires, so it's very easy to make !
 Why not hooking SOUT to D4 ?
-I use this configuration for other related projects so this weird choice, but you are of course free to change the pinout.
+Because I reserve D4 myself for other related projects, but you are of course free to change the pinout.

 ## How to use it